 - 3. Your Profs.
 (Mostly) Don't Bite!
 But they do write law school recommendation letters.
 You'll want at least one but probably two of your professors to write your letters.
 Because they are the best situated to evaluate your academic talents, law schools want to hear from them; law schools do not want to admit people who cannot handle law school.
 Beyond recommendation letter concerns, getting to know your professors will simply make your college experience better.
 Studies show that students who meet with their professors are happier in college (yes, there is a causation/correlation problem here, but still).
 They also, unsurprisingly, tend to learn more and get better grades.
 So go to office hours every once in a while! - 4.
 Back to the Future.
 Take some time to learn more about your future career path: about law school and legal practice.
-There are, of course, tons of resources online, including on our UP pre-law page (come ask me if you have any questions about them).
+There are, of course, tons of resources online (come ask me if you have any questions about them).
 You might want to start with LSAC.org, which is the company that produces the Law School Admissions Test (LSAT) and also serves as a clearinghouse for law school applications.
 The LSAC website has lots of basic info. about law and law school.
 Check out some law school websites, as well.
 We mentioned internships above.
 You might want to look into doing a law-related internship.
 This is more for you, to help you figure out if you really do want to be a lawyer, than it is an application enhancer.
 Unless your legal internship is something relatively exotic that also ideally gives you some real responsibility, say, like assisting lawyers prosecute war criminals at the International Criminal Court in The Hague, admissions offices don't weigh legal internships that heavily.
 The reason for this is that every other applicant has spent a summer filling coffee mugs and stapling papers at Uncle Joe's law firm.
 Still, it does signal to admissions officers that you have dipped your toe in the legal world and have been reflective about applying to law school.
 Shadowing a lawyer at work or just talking to lawyers and law students can also help you make your decision about your career.
-At UP, we have had students intern, sometimes for academic credit, with prosecutors, public defenders, judges, and various law firms and other legal organizations. - 5.
-Your Humble Pre-Law Advisor.
-Prof. Bill Curtis, Political Science, BC 447, curtisw@up.edu.
-Shoot me an email if you'd like to meet, and watch for Pre-Law activities.